jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 _A former non-voting American_

 "I need my employees to be engaged.
 I need to be inclusive.
 I need to be profitable.
 I need to be innovative.
 I need to lower my budget.
 I felt like I was flying blind until Techvolution explained where we are going in human evolution.
 Now I know how to direct my projects, communicate with my people, and make my goals happen."
-Regional Director, Acme Corp.
+_Regional Director, Acme Corp._

 "I love technology.
 Submitting a pull request on an open-source code-base makes me smile.
 But the open-source ecosystem was often isolated, underfunded, and lacked direction.
 Techvolution gave us the plot we needed.
 Now we install a brick of the Internet Age society with every line of code we write."
-An Open-Source contributor
+_An Open-Source contributor_

 "Gone are the days of feeling helpless in the face of social injustice, government overreach, and the rising cost of living.
 Techvolution equipped me with an evolutionary framework to navigate our technology-driven world."
 _An American who wants to pay their bills_

 ## Dedication

 _This book is for the open-source community.
 For the collaboration mindset you handed down to me.
 For selflessly updating Wikipedia, writing free software, and building cool new tech for us all.
 For being the protagonists of the Internet Age.
 You showed a political student what the future could be.
-Still, I hope this book inspires you to (no offense) stop creating JavaScript frameworks and directs all your side projects to be build steps of the Internet Age economy, posthaste._
+Still, I hope this book inspires you to (no offense) stop creating JavaScript frameworks and directs all your side projects to be become build steps of the Internet Age economy, posthaste._

 _This book is especially dedicated to the extras on Main Street.
 When it's time for you to act, I pray you decide to play the game of evolution and reach for the future the open-source heroes made for you._